Kainoa-h/obsidian-day-planner-event-exec/README.md

 ## What this fork is for

-I want to be able to execute bash scripts triggered by the starting of new day planner tasks!
+To enable the execution of scripts triggered day planner tasks!
 Why?
-This enables my obsidian day planner tasks to act as a sort of publisher of my tasks to other apps in my eco-system!
+This enables obsidian day planner to act as a publisher of tasks to other apps!

 - Send notification of current task to your phone via [ntfy.sh](https://ntfy.sh/)
 - Send updates of current task to [sketchybar](https://github.com/FelixKratz/SketchyBar)

+### Scripting

+In the settings, you can specify the path your script.
+The script will be executed whenever there is change to the active task or upcoming task.
+3 Environment variables are passed into the script:

+> [!note] DAY_PLANNER_TASK_STATUS
+> Possible values:
+> "0": all tasks done
+> "1": This task is currently active
+> "2": This task is upcoming

+> [!note] DAY_PLANNER_TASK_TITLE
+> Possible values:
+>
+> - The task title
+> - "done" if task status is "0"

+> [!note] DAY_PLANNER_TASK_TIMESTAMP
+> Format: "xx:xx - xx:xx"
+> Format is fixed.

+### Improvements/Features/Plans

+- Add support for windows?

+## The Original Readme

 <details>
   <summary>Original Readme</summary>

 - 🗳️ [Add '👍' reactions under the issues important to you.](https://github.com/ivan-lednev/obsidian-day-planner/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) This helps me prioritize my work
 - 🪲 [Report bugs and suggest features](https://github.com/ivan-lednev/obsidian-day-planner/issues)
 - ❓ [Ask questions](https://github.com/ivan-lednev/obsidian-day-planner/discussions/new?category=q-a)